← Vianney Help Center

 Availability, monthly caps, and blackout dates

 The scheduler is only as good as what it knows about people's availability.
-Each minister can record a preferred Mass, a limit on how often they serve, and dates they cannot.
+Each minister can record the Mass they prefer, a limit on how often they serve, and the dates they cannot.

 Who sets it